IsacKun220/com1001/faq.md

 #### 2. When I try to run one of the examples from the lectures in the `code` directory of this repository, it crashes with an error.

 This is because you need to install the gems for the example first.
-In the terminal, ensure you have changed directory to the one containing the example,and type the following:
+In the terminal, ensure you have changed directory to the one containing the example, and type the following:

 ```
 bundle install